Maryland Terps Welcome New Head Football Coach Mike Locksley

 — Maryland Football (@TerpsFootball) December 5, 2018

 “I grew up rooting for the Terps, and if you know anything about the Terps, man, in the mid-1980s, they were a tough, tough team.
 I’ve always wanted to be a Terp.
-I wasn’t a good enough football player coming out of Ballou High School so I settled for being a Towson Tiger.”
+I wasn’t a good enough football player coming out of Ballou High School, so I settled for being a Towson Tiger.”

 Perhaps of the greatest importance to the UMD community was the appearance of Marty McNair at Locksley’s side.
 McNair is the father of Jordan McNair, the freshman player who died last year in preseason training on the Maryland campus.